13 Reasons to Reject Jordan Belfort (Wolf Wall St)

-Recently, another Australian real estate identity, Gary Pittard, hired a speaker called Ben Roberts-Smith to speak at a Pittard seminar.
+Recently, another Australian real estate identity hired a speaker called Ben Roberts-Smith to speak at a seminar.

 There is a vast difference in character between Jordan Belfort and Ben Roberts-Smith.
 Jordan is a coward who rats on his mates; Ben is a war hero who saves his mates.
 Ben won a Victoria Cross.
 Jordan went to jail.

-Had he wanted to, Gary Pittard could have hired Jordan Belfort (just as anyone who’s got the money that Belfort wants can hire Belfort).
-But, no, Gary Pittard chose the Aussie hero and not the Yank coward.
-Granted, Gary Pittard didn’t get a ‘record’ crowd to his seminar – but he got a speaker whom the audience truly loved, one who did not talk about a system he’d invented to defraud investors of millions of dollars, one who didn’t mention drugs or prostitutes.
+Had he wanted to, this other identity could have hired Jordan Belfort (just as anyone who’s got the money that Belfort wants can hire Belfort).
+But, no, he chose the Aussie hero and not the Yank coward.
+Granted, he didn’t get a “record” crowd to his seminar – but he got a speaker whom the audience truly loved, one who did not talk about a system he’d invented to defraud investors of millions of dollars, one who didn’t mention drugs or prostitutes.

 No, instead, Ben Roberts-Smith spoke of those great (but perhaps old-fashioned) values such as honour, mateship, courage and love of country.
 I adore Ben Roberts-Smith.
 I despise Jordan Ross Belfort.